Learn how to order low carb Starbucks food.

 - Ordering experience.

-Starbucks is a mismatch for me because I’m allergic to coffee, but I do appreciate the ambiance of their coffee shops and find myself going there hungry quite often with friends and family.
-In those instances, I need to be prepared with a low carb ordering strategy because their display case has a lot of enticing baked goods which could otherwise tempt me into a bad decision.
+Starbucks is a mismatch for me because I’m allergic to coffee, but I do appreciate the ambiance of their coffee shops and find myself going there often with friends and family.
+In those instances, I like to be prepared with a low carb order because their display case is filled with tempting baked goods.

 I ordered one bunless Spicy Chorizo, Monterey Jack & Egg Breakfast Sandwich and one bunless Slow-Roasted Ham, Swiss & Egg Breakfast Sandwich along with a bag of almonds and a string cheese.

 I liked the bunless Spicy Chorizo, Monterey Jack & Egg Breakfast Sandwich though it wasn’t any better than the bunless sausage, egg & cheese sandwiches that McDonald’s and Burger King served me during this fast food project.

 The bunless Slow-Roasted Ham, Swiss & Egg Breakfast Sandwich was too dry for my tastes.

 The almonds and string cheese were overkill.
 I’m not sure why I ordered them other than the cheap thrill of feeling like I’d ordered every possible low carb food in Starbucks.